searchlight/icinga-operator/docs/contribution-guide/README.md

 - Build kubed.
 Add any flags if needed.
 - Push changes to release branch.
 - Build and release kubed docker image.
+- Now update Kubernetes salt stack files so that the new kubed image is used.